Puskar-Neupane/webiste/_pages/about.md

 Research Interests
 ======

-- Steady State analysis of Power System
+- Steady State Stability Analysis of Power Systems
 - Operation and Planning
 - Optimization and Control